-Grade 11-12 Year 1 credit This course follows: THC4010 Health Core and Teacher Recommendation.
+Grade 11-12 Year Prerequisite: THC4010 Health Core and Teacher Recommendation.

 This course is designed to introduce students to different techniques used in biotechnology and genetic engineering through the use of hands-on laboratory training.
 Students will develop extensive skills in preparing the materials and using the equipment necessary in genetic research.
 In addition, students will obtain basic understanding of molecular biology; explore different careers in the field of biotechnology; and be able to discuss the ethical issues and impact of biotechnology research and its application.